 If you need to move your Euphorbia trigona outdoors or repot as a container plant, it’s best to do so in the springtime.

 You can groom the parent plant and take cuttings while making the transfer.
-Just like when handling the – Euphorbia Tirucalli (pencil cactus) remember to wear protective gear to prevent accidental stabbings and sap contact.
+Just like when handling the – Euphorbia Tirucalli (firestick plant) remember to wear protective gear to prevent accidental stabbings and sap contact.